Dr Janine Coates PhD, PGCHE, FHEA, MBPsS

 Following the completion of her PhD, Janine was employed at the University of Nottingham in the Collaboration for Applied Health Research and Care (CLAHRC) as a research fellow assessing the effectiveness of parent training for children at risk of developing Attention Deficit / Hyperactivity Disorder (ADHD).
-From 2012-2016, Janine held the position of Lecturer in Psychology in the Division of Psychology, Nottingham Trent University.
+From 2012-2016, Janine held the position of Lecturer in Psychology in the Division of Psychology, Nottingham Trent University, before moving to her current position at Loughborough University.

-Janine is a Fellow of the Higher Education Academy.
+Janine is a Fellow of the Higher Education Academy Member of the British Psychological Society and Member of the British Educational Research Association.

 Since 2010, Janine has acted as a Honorary Consultant for Think Children, a Nottinghamshire-based children’s charity who provide play-based interventions to primary school children with emerging social, emotional and behavioural needs.